christianhidber/easyagents/README.md

   We'll try to do our best to help you.
 * Any ideas, help, suggestions, comments etc in python / open source development / reinforcement learning / whatever are more than welcome.
 Thanks a lot in advance.

-## Stuff to work on

-This is just a heap of ideas, issues and stuff that needs work / should be thought about (besides all the stuff that isn't mentioned):

-* easyenv.register should allow multiple environments to be registered
-* support for OpenAI baselines
-* support for multiple agents (not just ppo)